 \section{Generalizations and Outlooks}

-The study of condensable algebras in condensation process was initiated in (some \cite{BS09} and \cite{Kon14} ).
-But there were still a couple of ingredients missing, for example: \begin{itemize} \item The classification of the condensed phases from the perspective of 2-Morita equivalent $E_2$ algebras. \item A coherent theory between condensable algebras in a topological order and those condensable algebras restricted on the domain walls. \item Lattice model realizations of 1d condensable algebras and the process of taking their left/right centers. \item Relation between gapped domain walls in two step condensations and direct condensations. \item How symmetries induced by algebra automorphisms affect condensation process. \end{itemize}
+The study of condensable algebras related to 2d topological orders was initiated in \cite{BS09}, which developed a theoretical framework illustrating how the condensation of bosonic anyons induces transitions between topologically ordered phases, altering the fusion and braiding properties of the excitations in the system. \cite{Kon14} advanced the theoretical understanding of anyon condensation by formulating it within the framework of tensor categories. \cite{Bur18} offers a review of anyon condensation, discussing its applications and potential implications for quantum computation.
+Anyon condensation gradually becomes a pivotal concept in understanding phase transitions between different topological phases.
+However, there are still a couple of ingredients lack of discussions, for example: \begin{itemize} \item A complete relation between 1-Morita equivalent $E_1$ condensable algebras and 2-Morita equivalent $E_2$ condensable algebras. \item The classification gapped domain walls from the perspective of 2-Morita equivalent $E_2$ algebras. \item Lattice model realizations of 1d condensable algebras and gapped domain walls. \item Fusion relations of gapped domain walls in two-step condensations. \item How symmetries induced by algebra automorphisms affect condensation process. \end{itemize}

-In this paper, we fill up these missing parts by studying 2-Morita equivalent condensable algebras in a MTC, which explicitly provides examples of higher Morita equivalence in 1-category level.
+In this paper, we fill up these missing parts by studying 2-Morita equivalent condensable algebras in a MTC.
+Our study provides explicit examples of higher Morita equivalence in 1-category level.

-We have accomplished the relation between the $E_2$-Morita equivalent 2d condensable algebras $A_i$ in a modular tensor category $\CC$ and the 1d condensable algebras $B_i$ in the spherical fusion category $\CC$, together with the lagrangian algebras $L_i$ in the Drinfeld center $\FZ(\CC)$ of $\CC$, which is summarized in the Trinity \ref{fig:alg_cycle} exhibited in preliminary.
-Our study is also the study of these algebras's module categories.
-Physically, we can translate our result into a topological ordered version (a domain wall version), see the figure below.
-In which we have accomplished all the arrows proposed in the fusing or folding process of figure. \ref{general_picture}.
+We have accomplished the relation between the $E_2$-Morita equivalent 2d condensable algebras $A_i$ in a modular tensor category $\CC$ and the 1d condensable algebras $B_i$ in the spherical fusion category $\CC$, together with the lagrangian algebras $L_i$ in the Drinfeld center $\fZ(\CC)$ of $\CC$, which is summarized in the Trinity \ref{fig:alg_cycle} exhibited in preliminary.
+Physically, by taking module categories of these algebras, we can also translate our result into a topological ordered version (a domain wall version), see the figure below.
+In which we have accomplished all the arrows proposed in the fusing or folding process of figure \ref{general_picture}.

-We have given some examples to illustrate the interplay between theses three, including abelian and non-abelian cases, we also explicitly write down the proper role of the left/right centers of the $E_1$ algebras in the toric code lattice model, which can be generalized easily.
+Some examples are performed in Sec. \ref{section:lattice_model} to illustrate the interplay between these three, including 2d topological orders with abelian and non-abelian gauge group symmetries.
+We also explicitly write down the proper role of the left/right centers of the $E_1$ algebras in the toric code lattice model.